 At the Center for Integrative Leadership, we work with our partners outside and inside the University of Minnesota to catalyze, learn from and inform collaborative action for social impact.
 We focus on the question of how individuals, organizations, institutions, tools or incentives from the public, private and non-profit sectors can effectively come t

-The Center for Leadership Education in Maternal and Child Public Health is committed to improving the health of children, women and families.
+The Center for Leadership Education in Maternal and Child Public Health has been at the University of MN since 1954.

 For more than 40 years, the Minnesota ECG Coding Center has been the major electrocardiographic visual reading service center for epidemiological studies and clinical trials, both nationally and internationally.
 The mission of the Center is to document the prognostic and diagnostic value of electrocardiography for epidemiological studies and clinical trials.